DFE-Digital/bat-design-history/app/posts/find-teacher-training/2019-09-10-end-of-cycle.md

 ---
 title: Closing search for the end of cycle
-description: Now Apply is closed, disable search until the new cycle begins.
+description: Now Apply is closed, disable search until the new cycle begins
 date: 2019-09-10
 ---